mikadosoftware/mikadoCMS/mikadocms/data/oss4gov.org/orig/about.rst

 Which is actually a great job, but that's not the point.
-The point is I realised that people thousands of miles away want Open Source Software built for them, but my local council *on the same road as my office* was does not seem to.
+The point is I realised that people thousands of miles away want Open Source Software built for them, but my local council *on the same road as my office* does not seem to.

 .. figure:: /assets/images/gibsondrive.jpg

        This road.
 The rainy one.

-It turns out that they *do* want to, but there are a series of `blockers </blockers>`_ that make using Open Source Software in localgov harder.
+It turns out that they *do* want to, but there are a series of `blockers
+</blockers>`_ that make using Open Source Software in localgov harder.

 So I started this campaign

 .. highlights:: To make the model of Open Source development the *norm* for local government software.

 By `tilting the level playing field </assets/images/LGA_advert_2.pdf>`_ I want to see my tax money be spent on software that can be read, reused and reworked freely for the benefit of all of us taxpayers.

-Well, it seems a good idea.
+And, there is a real network effect, and it is a *global* effect.
+The Australian government blessed an Australian CMS (Squiz) this year, and it has found its way into Kent local government.
+The UK has had a long history of leading the world in software development, and it would be foolish to throw away a major global sector simply because we like our convoluted tendering processes.

 Do you know there is a list describing everything government is supposed to do?
 Its called the `Local Government Service Listing